mamscience/ICnotes/README.md

 # ICnotes README

-We're very to welcome you on the ICnotes Github.
+We're very happy to welcome you on the ICnotes Github.
 We freshly started developing our [website](https://icnotes.org) and we'd love to have you onboard the team.

 ## Purpuse of IC | notes